okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/session/index.md

 ---
-title: Session Management
+title: Session management
 meta:
   - name: description
     content: An overview of session management in Okta.
 Learn about sessions in Okta and what kind of session logout to implement.
 ---

-## Session Management with Okta
+## Session management with Okta

 An Identity Provider (IdP) is a service that stores and manages digital identities.
 Okta is an IdP service that stores and verifies user identity, and is able to provide a user with a single set of sign-in credentials, allowing the user to access multiple applications.
-A session is a group of user interactions with a resource for a given amount of time.
+A session is a group of user interactions with a resource, such as a IdP service, a application, for a given amount of time.
 Using Okta as your IdP, there are two types of sessions that you need to consider for managing the user experience: the IdP session and the application session.

 ### IdP session